ortiza5/modding-vivaldi/basics/css-first-mod.md

 Note that this tutorial assumes you have decent knowledge of CSS, please see "Resources" if you need to learn CSS.

-> For the first part of this guide, turn the "floating panel" setting off
-if you turned it on.

 We'll try to solve the problem that Vivaldi's panels cannot be condensed past a certain limit.